vedhavk/Hackp/README.md

    - **Filter**: Show all images, uploaded only, or gallery samples
    - **Sort**: Organize by date, name, or annotation status
    - **Search**: Find specific images using the search functionality
+   - **Delete**: Remove uploaded images with professional confirmation dialogs
+   - **Real-time Updates**: Gallery automatically refreshes when images are added or deleted

 #### Advanced Image Viewing

 1. **Image Modal Features**:
-   - **Full-Screen Viewing**: Click any image for immersive experience
+   - **Full-Screen Viewing**: Click any image for immersive experience with glassmorphism design
    - **Zoom Controls**:
      - Use +/- buttons or mouse wheel to zoom
      - Double-click for quick zoom toggle